-Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Foundation Up to 25% of Work Order Value for New Construction Less 10% for Retainage Inspection shall be requested upon: Completion of earth movement and grading necessary for foundations and slab on-grade.
+Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Foundation Up to 25% of Work Order Value for New Construction Less 10% for Retainage Completion of earth movement and grading necessary for foundations and slab on-grade.
 Completion of foundations for the new home.
 Completion of rebar placement for the home's foundation and before concrete pouring occurs.
 Inspection and works shall be approved if: All work listed above is found to have been substantially completed.
 All federal, state, and local code and regulations requirements have been met.
 Work is found to have been performed in accordance with industry, construction, and program standards.
-Structure Up to 60% of Work Order Value for New Construction Less 10% for Retainage Inspection shall be requested upon: Completion of all electrical and plumbing rough-in required for the new home Erection of all walls and opening for the new home.
+Work Value Const Work Order Value for New Construction Inspection shall be requested upon: Completion of all electrical and plumbing rough-in required for the new home Erection of all walls and opening for the new home.
 Erection of all roofing structure for the new home.
 Inspection and works shall be approved if: All work listed above is found to have been substantially completed.
 All federal, state, and local code and regulations requirements have been met.
-Work is found to have been performed accordance with industry, construction, and
+Work is found to have been performed accordance with industry, construction, and program standards.

-Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Finishes Up to 100% of Work Order Value for New Construction Less 10% for Retainage Inspection shall be requested upon: Substantial completion of all work issued under the Work Order and subsequent Scope Changes, if any, including: finishes, wiring, doors, windows, fixtures, cabinets, final grading and landscaping, and any other required system for the home at the new home.
+Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Finishes Up to 100% of Work Order Value for New Construction Less 10% for Retainage Substantial completion of all work issued under the Work Order and subsequent Scope Changes, if any, including: finishes, wiring, doors, windows, fixtures, cabinets, final grading and landscaping, and any other required system for the home at the new home.
 Inspection and works shall be approved if: Work is found to have been substantially completed.
 All federal, state, and local code and regulations requirements have been met.
 Work is found to have been performed in accordance with industry, construction, and program standards This milestone inspection shall result in a punch-list of minor deficiencies, if any, found during the milestone inspection.
-Completion of Demolition Works and New Home Final Inspection 100% of Work Order Value for New Construction (including any Retainage Withheld) PLUS 100% of Work Order Value for Demolition and Abatement of Existing Home Inspection shall be requested upon: Correction of all punch-list items by the designbuild contractor for repairs at the new home.
+Completion of Demolition Works and New Home Final Inspection 100% of Work Order Value for New Construction (including any Retainage Withheld) PLUS 100% of Work Order Value for Demolition and Abatement of Existing Home Correction of all punch-list items by the design-build contractor for repairs at the new home.
 Completing all demolition work for the project as established in the Work Order.
 Having met all environmental permits closing for the demolition works.
 Inspection and works shall be approved if: All work listed above is found to have been substantially completed.
 All federal, state, and local code and regulations requirements have been met.
-Work is found to have been met.
-Work is found to have been met.
-Homeowner accepts the work.
+Work is found to have been performed in accordance with industry, construction, and program standards.
+Homeowner or PRDOH accepts the work.